MicrosoftDocs/azure-devops-docs/docs/pipelines/process/container-phases.md

 Containers offer a lightweight abstraction over the host operating system.
 You can select the exact versions of operating systems, tools, and dependencies that your build requires.
-When you specify a container in your pipeline definition, the agent will first fetch and start the container.
+When you specify a container in your pipeline, the agent will first fetch and start the container.
 Then, each step of the phase will run inside the container.